pybender/cloudml/doc/_build/html/_sources/classifiers.txt

 * `class_weight` : string
         (default=None)Weights associated with classes in the form``{class_label: weight}``.If not given, all classes are supposed to have weight one.
 Formulti-output problems, a list of dicts can be provided in the sameorder as the columns of y.The "auto" mode uses the values of y to automatically adjustweights inversely proportional to class frequencies in the input data.For multi-output, the weights of each column of y will be multiplied.Note that these weights will be multiplied with sample_weight (passedthrough the fit method) if sample_weight is specified.
 * `random_state` : integer, default=None
-        If int, random_state is the seed used by the random number generator;If RandomState instance, random_state is the random number generator;If None, the random number generator is the RandomState instance usedby`np.random`.
+        If int, random_state is the seed used by the random number generator; If RandomState instance, random_state is the random number generator;If None, the random number generator is the RandomState instance usedby`np.random`.

 .. _extra_tree: